janaagaard75/janaagaard75.github.io/_posts/drafts/categorizing-code-comments.md

 published: false
 ---

-# The What, How and Why of Code Comments
+# What, How and Why Comments

 > TL;DR: A comment that explain **what** some code does can almost always be removed with a simple refactor of the code.
 If it explains **how** a the code works, it might be better to rewrite the code.
 If the comment explains **why** a piece of code is written as it is, keep it.